 Instructions

-- Rinse and peel the skins from the sweet potatoes, and cut into cubes (about 1 inch in diameter.)
-Place the cubes in a large pot and cover in water so that the water comes just to the top of the cubes.
+- Prep: Place the sweet potato cubes in a large pot.
+Cover the sweet potatoes in water so the water is about 1-inch above the cubes.
 Add a pinch of sea salt to the water.

 These are delicious!
 I used regular sweet potatoes because that’s what I had on hand, but it was such a fast and easy way to eat them!
 Baking them in the oven takes forever and microwaving them usually leaves them rubbery.
 Thanks for sharing!